wejgaard/HolonCode/HolonS/README.md

 # HolonS

-- HolonS creates Mastersource for Holoncode
+- HolonS creates Mastersource for HolonCode
-- Copy holons/ to src/ to make changes valid for the  HolonCode Projects
+- Copy /holons to /holoncode to make changes valid for the  HolonCode Projects

 ### Features